yochaigal/cairn/wip/2e/forest-seeds.md

 ### Create POIs

 - Roll **8-12 d6** dice on the dungeon map, ignoring any dice that fall off the page.
 These are the Points of Interest (POI) in the forest.
 - Write the face-up results on the page according to the [Forest Die Drop Table](#forest-die-drop-table).
-For example, the number **4** would indicate a **Shelter**, denoted by the letter "S" on the page.
+For example, the number **4** would indicate a **Shelter**, denoted by the letter "S".
 - Select two opposite points, preferably close to the page border.
 These are the forest's entrance and exit.
 - Starting with the entrance and ending at the exit, number each POI on the map.
 - Roll on the relevant tables for each point, writing the results in your notebook.
+- Filter the table results through the table results you generated earlier in this process.

 #### Forest Die Drop Table